dalager/graphedexcel/README.md

 Will generate a graph of the dependencies between cells in an Excel spreadsheet.
 The graph is generated using the `networkx` library and is visualized using `matplotlib`.

+A range reference like `=SUM(A1:A200)` is semantically handled like a single node and not 200 individual nodes in the graph.

 <br clear="right"/>

 ## Install